Emberflurry/PFAS_wrangling/README.md

 ## 2. Extracting and Harmonizing Binary Yes/No Variables

 - Google Forms outputs Yes/No fields inconsistently (`"Yes"`, `"yes"`, `"Y"`, `"1"`, etc.).
-- All such fields are standardized using:
+- For safety (I don't trust myself sometimes and am lazy to check), All such fields are standardized using:
   - **YES** → `"yes"`, `"y"`, `"true"`, `"1"`
   - **NO** → `"no"`, `"n"`, `"false"`, `"0"`
   - Everything else → `NA`
 - Produces clean and consistent binary factors used in:
   - Fisher’s Exact Tests
-  - McNemar’s Test
   - Logistic regression
   - Proportion plots
 ---

 ## 3. Handling Multi-Zone Lobster Fishing Areas